Cluster configuration¶

 for subcluster B, the user session will be created on subcluster B.groups

-has precidence over the default subcluster.
-This means that if a user belongs to a group that is associated with subcluster B, the user session will be created subcluster B and not on the default subcluster A.If user does not belong to an associated group nor is explictly specified by
+has precedence over the default subcluster.
+This means that if a user belongs to a group that is associated with subcluster B, the user session will be created subcluster B and not on the default subcluster A.If the user does not belong to an associated group nor is explicitly specified by

 users